Separating Rank Logic from Polynomial Time

 \paragraph{Structure of this Article.} After providing some preliminaries in Section~\ref{sec:preliminaries}, we introduce variants of rank logic in Section~\ref{sec:rank-logc} and the invertible-map game in Section~\ref{sec:invertible-map-game}.
 Then we give a CFI construction suitable for our arguments in Section~\ref{sec:cfi-structures}.
 Next, we discuss matrices defined over CFI structures in Section~\ref{sec:matrices-cfi} and develop a criterion for invertibility of such matrices over $\FF_2$.
-This will be used in Section~\ref{sec:1-ary-case}, where we treat the case of $1$-ary rank operators and introduce blurers.
-The following Section~\ref{sec:active-region} defines the notion of the active region of a matrix, which is the part of a graph, on which it has a ``non-trivial effect''.
-This is crucial for the case of general $k$-ary rank operators in Section~\ref{sec:higher-arities} to successfully combine the matrices obtained from recursion.
-There we also generalize blurers to the $k$-ary case.
-We finally separate rank logic from CPT in Section~\ref{sec:separating} and conclude with a discussion in Section~\ref{sec:discussion}.
+This will be used in Section~\ref{sec:1-ary-case}, where we treat the case of $1$-ary rank operators and introduce blurrers.
+Section~\ref{sec:active-region} defines the notion of the active region of a matrix.
+This is used in the case of general $k$-ary rank operators in Section~\ref{sec:higher-arities} to successfully combine the matrices obtained from recursion.
+There we also generalize blurrers to the $k$-ary case.
+Finally, we separate rank logic from \CPT{} in Section~\ref{sec:separating} and conclude with a discussion in Section~\ref{sec:discussion}.

 [2]{#2^{#1}}

 {\mathbbm{1}}

 [1]{#1^{\#}}